"In 5 years, KDE software enables and promotes privacy"

 KDE software supporting this goal should:

-- Conservative defaults: a user should not have to make changes to the software configuration to avoid leaking data.
+- Privacy-preserving defaults: a user should not have to make changes to the software configuration to avoid leaking data.
 Secure and private by default.
 (Software may be configured to be more leaky if that benefits the user, but the risk to that should be clear, either from context or explicitely stated.)

 - Use clear and consistent UI and design language around network-related options